Mick-AE86/Mick-AE86.github.io/GameCritique2.md

 ## Player movement:
 One issue I came across while playing is sometimes while continuosly strafing, the character may become unable to move along the X-axis and becomes restricted to Y-axis movement.
 To solve this the player must release the joy stick and press in the desired direction.
  However by then, the player may waste time and perhaps even struck by enemy bullets.
-Bullet hell games are known for their insane difficulty.
+Bullet hell games are known for their insane difficulty and something such as the above issue may prevent the player from fully enjoying the game.
+It also is a bit unfair for even the most concise of players.

 ## Bullet Patterns:
 Besides testing to ensure the bullets properly display the desired patterns, the tester would also have to ensure the patterns are fair towards the player to ensure they can maneuver through the patterns and whatever the enemies may hurl their way.
+The developer must ensure the cobinations of patterns is balanced.

 ## Bullet collisions:
-What's a bullet hell game whithout collision.
+What's a bullet hell game whithout collision?
 If there is no collision, there is no challenge.
+In reference to the last paragraph, the bullet collision should be active and tested to make sure the collision detection is not much larger than the sprite itself nor too small.

-## Hitbox collisiion:
+## Hitbox collision:
 The player's hitbox must be able to collide with enemy bullets and react accordingly via a life deduction towards the player or another type of penalty.
+The hitbox collision is about the size of a sprite located on top of the player sprite.
+This should be tested to have a collision box that is able to collide with enemy bullets in order penalize the player should the player touch it.
+ ##